qt3uw/qt3softwaredocs/README.md

 The [pulseblaster](https://github.com/qt3uw/pulseblaster) comes installed via qt3-utils.
 Usage can be found in the qt3utils example folder.
+The primary module within qt3utils is `src/qt3utils/pulsers/pulseblaster.py` where a number of classes have been defined which can set up pulse sequences for CWODMR, PulseODMR, Rabi, Ramsey, spin-echo and dynamical decoupling.
+Those objects can be used with their corresponding experiment classes found in `src/qt3utils/experiments`.

 ### QT3 Laser Power Control